Patthecat249/test/README.md

 ## Start Installation Process
 Generate a deployment ServiceID API Key
 - Important: NOTICE and capture the API-Key from the output of the following commands!!!
 It is needed later in the "values.yaml"-file
+- You need to capture the encrypted string, not just the name of the api-key.

 ```bash
 #VARIABLES BEGIN#